Continuous Test Orchestration And Execution Platform Online

 Buttons and Gestures Not Working

 Many designers fail to design web pages while keeping the touch and gesture feature in mind.
-It is often observed that press and hold, swiping, tap and zoom in effects do not work for a website in mobile view.
+It is often observed that press and hold, swiping, tap and zoom in effects do not work for responsive test.
 Users often fail to click on buttons because of small font size.

 - Remember, clicking an item on a desktop is easier because of the small size of the mouse pointer.
 In mobile, users have to use their thumb or index, which is almost a millimetre thick for this purpose.
 Adjust the fonts and size of buttons so that end users don’t face any problem while navigating.